Carl D. Perkins: Congress

-In 1948 Perkins ran against the incumbent Congressman from Kentucky's 7th District, Wendell H. Meade.
-Perkins unseated Meade and was elected as a Democrat to the Eighty-first and to the seventeen succeeding Congresses and served from January 3, 1949, until his death.
-Perkins was the chairman of the Committee on Education and Labor (Ninetieth through Ninety-eighth Congresses, 1967–1984).
+With the support of Gov. Earle C. Clements, Perkins won the 1948 Democratic primary election to oppose the one-term congressman from Kentucky's 7th District, Wendell H. Meade, who had been elected mainly due to war-profiteering charged against Democratic incumbent Andrew J. May.
+Perkins unseated Meade and was elected to the Eighty-first and to the 17 succeeding Congresses and served from January 3, 1949, until his death.
+From 1967 until his death in 1984,(Ninetieth through Ninety-eighth Congresses) Perkins was the chairman of the Committee on Education and Labor (Ninetieth through Ninety-eighth Congresses) 1967–1984).
 While a part of the committee, his work helped produce the Economic Opportunity Act of 1964 and Head Start.
 The local Head Start in his home city of Hindman, Kentucky is named after Congressman Perkins.

 Unlike most Southern Democrats, Perkins was a pro-labor New Deal liberal.
 Perkins did not sign the 1956 Southern Manifesto, and voted in favor of the Civil Rights Acts of 1957, 1960, 1964 (where Perkins was the only yes vote from Kentucky), and 1968, as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.
+UPI described Perkins as "one of the most effective field generals in Lyndon Johnson's war on poverty.

 Death

-Carl D. Perkins died August 3, 1984, in Lexington, Kentucky after complaining of feeling ill on a flight from Washington.
-He fell ill on the plane and was pronounced dead of a heart attack on arrival at St. Joseph's Hospital in Lexington, Kentucky.
+On August 3, 1984, Perkins was on a flight from Washington to Lexington, Kentucky, when he fell ill; when the plane landed, he was taken to a local hospital, where he died at the age of 71.

+Kentucky Governor Martha Layne Collins would order flags to fly at half staff at state facilities in honor of Perkins until his funeral.

 His funeral was widely attended as he was widely regarded as a popular Kentucky politician over the course of his career.
 Many of his colleagues flew to Kentucky to pay their respects along with thousands of native Kentucky residents.

 The funeral proceedings were hosted in the Knott County High School gymnasium that was filled to capacity by colleagues and constituents of the congressman all of which were there to pay their respects.
 Notable attendees included Senator Edward Kennedy, House Majority Leader Jim Wright, Congressman William H. Natcher and House Speaker Thomas P. O'Neil who gave the eulogy.

 Perkins was succeeded in office by his son, Carl C. Perkins.